 You’ve tried the free career assessments available online and are frustrated.
 They either don’t tell you much more than a quiz in a magazine or trick you into having to pay extra for a report – why didn’t they tell you in advance?

-There are many career assessments, and none will tell you what to do – you make the decision, but what they can do is provide information to inform your decision making.
-They all come with helpful reports and either come with a personal feedback session with me or a detailed guidance pack so that you get the best from your career assessment report.
+There are many career assessments, and none will tell you what to do – you make the decision, but they provide information to inform your decision making.
+They all come with helpful reports either with a personal feedback session with me or a detailed guidance pack so that you get the best from your career assessment report.

 I provide assessments that can be used for personal development and to help understand career options.

 Career Assessments will help you to understand more about your abilities, personality, interests and more and fall into 4 categories.

 1. Career Ability Tests e.g. Highlands Ability Battery

 These are timed assessments, not self-report.
 Under timed conditions you can find out more about your natural aptitudes.
 Are you quick to make decisions?
 How do you problem solve?
 To what extent can you come up with ideas under pressure?
 How do you learn best?

 This is powerful information when choosing a career path.
 You make decisions based on what comes easy to you, not what you have done before or what you think you can do well.